-For most investors, the best approach to owning stocks is through low-cost, broadly diversified index funds, dollar cost averaging and reinvesting dividends.
-A few investors (often successful business owners, executives, or academics) prefer to select individual stocks, building a portfolio brick-by-brick based upon an analysis of the individual firms.
+For most investors, the best approach to owning stocks is through low-cost, broadly diversified index funds, dollar-cost averaging, and reinvesting dividends.
+Experienced investors, professional money managers, and institutions often prefer to select individual stocks, building a portfolio brick-by-brick based upon an analysis of the individual firms.

 For those few do-it-yourself investors, the father of value investing himself, Benjamin Graham, identified five categories of common stock investing that could conceivably result in better-than-average returns.